 In addition to improving the workplace for your crew, nighttime construction also makes a lower impact on area businesses that don’t operate at night.
 Those facilities can continue normal operations during the day, unimpeded by the construction work.
 At night, after the stores close, your team can start on your project.
 Nighttime construction projects allow you and local businesses to work side by side without disturbing each other.

 3. Ability to Use Brighter Artificial Lights

 During the day, your job site lighting depends on the sun and cloud cover.
 A single cloud covering the sun could compromise the visibility of workers on the site.
 When it comes to nighttime construction, you can use artificial lights that don’t have clouds obscuring them and reducing the lights’ strength.

 With artificial lighting, you can choose the areas that need better illumination.
 By bringing multiple lights to your worksite, you will eliminate dark, shadowy areas that could present tripping hazards for workers.
 Unlike daytime construction, you control the amount of light your workers have at night.

-When it comes to job sites along roadways, artificial lighting provides an additional safety benefit.
+When it comes to road construction, artificial lighting provides an additional safety benefit.
 Better lighting will make the construction site easier for drivers to see and avoid.

 4. Better Scheduling for Workers